-The basic video features for this computer can be configured using the Intel® HD Graphics Control Panel.
-Further video configuration is available through the NVIDA control panel (see the information on the following pages and Appendix C).
+The basic video features for this computer can be configured using the Intel® UHD Graphics Control Panel.
+Some further video configuration is available through the NVIDA control panel (see the information on the following pages and Appendix C).
+It is recommended that you use the Windows controls to configure multiple displays.

-Note that Models A & C Design II only support Intel® HD Graphics, and do not support Microsoft Hybrid Graphics or the NVIDA control panel.
+Note that Design II series computers only support Intel® HD Graphics, and do not support Microsoft Hybrid Graphics or the NVIDA control panel.